Holiday rentals in Conwy

 Conwy Castle is especially glorious.
 Its eight towers can be climbed for stunning views, as can 13 others on the remarkably preserved medieval walls that still enclose the town.
 The quayside is especially lovely, dotted with locals and visitors enjoying ice cream, fish and chips, and the local pubs.
 It’s also home to a famous local landmark, the smallest house in Great Britain, and other old buildings you can visit, such as the gorgeous Aberconwy House, a 14th-century Tudor treasure, and the stunning Elizabethan mansion Plas Mawr.

-Top things to do in Conwy
+What are the top things to do in Conwy?

 The Smallest House in Britain